STAND. COM. REP. NO. 644

 Opponents contend that this measure will discourage the operation of real estate investment trusts in Hawaii.
 They contend that this measure will hurt the local economy, serve as a barrier to capital flow into the State, and reduce opportunities for small investors to pool with others to participate in real estate development opportunities.
 Opponents also contend that the State may lose revenues because of the possible abandonment of the Hawaii market by real estate investment trusts or engagement in tax avoidance strategies, such as relocation to low-taxing jurisdictions.

 Unfortunately, your Committee's diligent effort to obtain data on the economic impact of real estate investment trusts in Hawaii or tax revenues generated or avoided by such trusts has been unsuccessful.
 Without the data, your Committee is hesitant to act favorably on this measure.
 Thus, your Committee has amended this measure to require a comprehensive study on the impact of real estate investment trusts.
 The study is intended to provide data on and evaluate the contentions and arguments of supporters and opponents of this measure.
 Your Committee finds that such a study is necessary before taking action on a measure that may or may not have substantial impacts on the economy of the State.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Labor, Culture and the Arts that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 699, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 699, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 118, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 118, S.D.
+1, and be placed on the calendar for Third Reading.